petdance/scraps/bio.md

+Andy Lester has been developing software for decades, since "interface design" meant drawing arrows with asterisks to direct the user to check either the left or right floppy disk drive.
+He works extensively in open source and is the creator of the ack code search tool and many useful Perl modules.
+He also wrote "Land the Tech Job You Love", published by Pragmatic Bookshelf, and blogs about technology and work life.

 Andy Lester has been a software developer for over 25 years and has spoken at technical conferences large and small for a decade.
 He's the creator of the code search tool